monoscope-tech/apitoolkit-landing/docs/sdks/nodejs/nestjs/index.md

 # NestJs Integration Guide

-You can integrate your NestJs application with APIToolkit using OpenTelemetry.
-This allows you to send logs, metrics, and traces to APIToolkit for monitoring and analytics.
+You can integrate your NestJs application with Monoscope using OpenTelemetry.
+This allows you to send logs, metrics, and traces to Monoscope for monitoring and analytics.

 To get started, you'll need the OpenTelemetry Node.js library and some basic configuration.